Ulku Oktem, PhDCo-Founder, Chief Executive Officer

 Ms. Grubbe is the former VP of Group Safety for BP, which had its two safest years ever under her watch.
 She spent 27 years at DuPont, where she held corporate director positions in safety, operations and engineering.
 From 2003-2012, she served on the NASA Aerospace Safety Advisory Panel, and was a consultant to the Columbia Shuttle Accident Investigation Board.
 She is a Trustee of the National Safety Council, and is a former Chair of the NIST Visiting Committee for Advanced Technology.
 She is a former member of the Board of Directors of AIChE, and is the current chair of AIChE Institute for Sustainability.
 She graduated with a BS in Chemical Engineering (Highest Distinction) from Purdue University, and received a Certificate of Post-Graduate Study from Cambridge University.
 In 2010, she was awarded an Honorary Doctorate in Engineering from Purdue.

-Puneet Agrawal is Director of Trading at Saracen Energy, where he trades multiple power trading instruments in over 30 states in the US.
-Previously, he was an associate trader at Deutsche Bank.
+Puneet Agrawal is Managing Director of Trading at Vitol Inc., where he trades multiple power trading instruments in over 30 states in the US.
 He has an in-depth understanding of power market economics and regulatory structures of North American electricity markets.
 He is experienced in energy policies related to renewable power generation operations and has knowledge of various market products in the wholesale marketplace.
-He is also the Vice President and Member of the Board of Directors of PANIIT USA (an umbrella organization representing alumni network of the Indian Institutes of Technology (IITs)).
+He has served as the Vice President and Member of the Board of Directors of PANIIT USA (an umbrella organization representing alumni network of the Indian Institutes of Technology (IITs)).
 He holds an M.S. in Materials Science from the University of Pennsylvania and a B.Tech. in Materials Engineering from the Indian Institute of Technology (Banaras Hindu University) in Varanasi.

 Dave Eherts, PhD